 The problem with traditional brand asset management

-Traditional approaches to brand asset management are typically manual, which requires Brand Managers to upload assets to a repository (whether cloud-hosted, on-premise or a hybrid of the two) and then alerting their team about updates and intended usage – usually via brand guidelines.
+Traditional brand asset management solutions are typically manual, which requires Brand Managers to upload assets to a repository (whether cloud-hosted, on-premise, or a hybrid of the two) and then alert their team about updates and intended usage — usually via brand guidelines.
 Employees then distribute these assets according to the latest company instructions.

-Particularly if asset repositories aren’t easy to access, busy employees may fall back on Googling off-brand imagery, reusing old templates from their desktop or if rushing to meet a deadline, forgo the latest style guidelines altogether to add their own choice of fonts, color palettes and slide layouts to a presentation.
+If asset repositories aren’t easy to access in a central location, busy employees may fall back on Googling off-brand imagery, reusing old templates from their desktop or choosing their own fonts- and color palettes.
 Aside from resource-draining sample audits that can only monitor a tiny segment of outgoing communications, this means Brand Managers have no guarantees on brand compliance.

 Control and compliance with modern brand asset management

-Modern BAM strategies incorporate smart technologies to centralize their assets and maximize enterprise-wide control, productivity and compliance.
-Usually cloud-hosted to ensure 24/7 access, these softwares enable employees to have direct access to everything they need to create on-brand material.
+Modern BAM software incorporates smart technologies to centralize their assets and maximize enterprise-wide control, functionality, productivity and compliance.
+Usually cloud-hosted to ensure 24/7 access, brand asset management software enables employees to have direct access to everything they need to create on-brand material.

-These integrations mean employees can search, download and share content without switching between programs or venturing outside their brand world for additional assets.
+These integrations allow employees and stakeholders to search, download and share brand content without switching between programs or venturing outside their brand world for additional assets — creating a single source of truth for team members across the organization.
 Productivity is enhanced by speeding up document creation tasks, significantly cutting down the time spent searching for brand appropriate assets.

 Compared to manual BAM processes, the right brand asset management platform allows Brand Managers to restrict access to these assets and templates, assigning varying authorization roles for different departments, locations and individuals.
 Securing maximum compliance, BAM platforms also work to limit compliance risks with automated and version control, leaving less room for human error.

 Case study: constructing an effective global brand asset management strategy